ctoyan/ponieproxy/filters/README.md

 ## Default Filters
 The idea for those is to provide more basic functionality which most people would want.
-You can check details in `filters/default.go`.
+You can check details in `filters/write.go` and `filters/populate.go`.
 Currently the default ones are:

 - `PopulateUserData()` - populates the ctx.UserData with some userful data, which is send across all captured requests/responses
 - `WriteReq()` - writes uniquely hashed and unique requests for all matching regexes in urls.txt